Stochastic Online Fisher Markets: Static Pricing Limits and Adaptive Enhancements: Additional Numerical Experiments

 \subsection{Numerical Validation of Positivity of Prices in Algorithm~\ref{alg:PrivacyPreserving}}

-In this section, we present the results of a numerical experiment to validate that the prices remain strictly positive throughout the operation of Algorithm~\ref{alg:PrivacyPreserving}.
-To this end, we consider two market settings: (i) the setting described in the counterexample in the proof of Theorem~\ref{thm:lbStatic}, and (ii) the setting described in Appendix~\ref{sec:impl-details}.
-For the experiments, we let the number of users $n$ range between $100$ to $5,000$ users, consider a step-size of the price updates as $\gamma = \frac{1}{100 \sqrt{n}}$, as in Appendix~\ref{sec:impl-details}, and compute the minimum prices across all goods for 300 instances.
+In this section, we present the results of a numerical experiment to validate that the prices remain strictly positive throughout the operation of Algorithm~\ref{alg:PrivacyPreserving} with a fixed step size.
+To this end, we consider two market settings: (i) the setting described in the counterexample in the proof of Theorem~\ref{thm:lbStatic}, and (ii) instance two described in Section~\ref{sec:experimental-setup-details}.
+For the experiments, we let the number of users $n$ range between $500$ to $10,000$ users, consider a step-size of the price updates as $\gamma = \frac{1}{200 \sqrt{n}}$, and compute the minimum prices across all goods for 300 instances.
 In particular, Figure~\ref{fig:positiveValidation} depicts the minimum prices of all goods across 300 instances, which validates the positivity of the prices during the operation of Algorithm~\ref{alg:PrivacyPreserving}.